InKryption/comath/README.md

 ) !Eval(expr, @TypeOf(ctx), @TypeOf(inputs))
 ```
 wherein the `expr` is expected to be source code representing an expression comprised of:
-* Identifiers, whose value should be assigned by a field in `inputs` of the same name
+* Identifiers, whose value should be assigned by a field in `inputs` of the same name, or be defined by the `ctx`.
 * Integer, float, or character literals
 * Grouped expressions delimited by parentheses
 * Field accesses (`expression`.`identifier`|`operator symbols`)